 - Click the radio button next to the time frame option.

-- Select the time frame from the drop-down.
+- Select the time frame from the drop-down list.

 - Click Run to refresh the report preview.